lidantong/HKU-Engg1340-Group6/README.md

 Problem Statement:flashlight:
 -----------------

 This C++ project is aiming at helping **grocery stores** and the like to manage the waiting list of customers.

-**In reality**, cashiers in grocery stores are usually crowded with people carrying various types and amounts of groceries.
-We assume that:
-- The store holds **no cashier** at first and each new one will cost a certain amount of money.
-- Each customer carries different items waiting to checkout with equal "patience" -- he or she is willing to wait for a certain amount of time, or will just leave without any purchase.
-- Groceries have different prices and the total number of items determines the time of a single checkout procedure.
-- The store has the right to adjust the order of the waiting line.

-The goal of our project is to provide **optimised plans** of queuing to obtain a maximum profit of a given grocery store as well as generate grocery stores with specific or random parameters.
+In reality, the management of cashiers is crucial to the total revenue and customers' experience.
+Though the customers are supposed to wait in line for check-out, the number of cashiers and how to arrange the queue also count for total efficiency.
+If there are too few cashiers, customers may get impatient and leave without finishing their purchase, while too many cashiers are a waste of human resource.
+Thus, an assisting program in function of arranging the cashier is useful and necessary for a grocery store.

+This project applies to a specific assumpted situation: Customers each with respective numbers and types of groceries are waiting in order.
+The total time of a single check-out is only determined by the number of items.
+The program collects data of the expanse of a cashier and customers, including their names, number and price of each grocery, in a given format for manual input or file input.
+Then, it processes the optimized allocation plan as well as the total revenue and displays on the screen or saves the file.

 Feature Support:gift:
 ---------------